 So, despite the beaches being the city’s main attraction, Lagos is a total tourist destination.
 In this article, we’ll explore the best things to do in Lagos, from the best beaches, monuments, tours, hikes, and even history.

 Located in the Western Algarve, Lagos has been inhabited since ancient times.
 The primitive name, Lacobriga indicates a Celtic origin about 4000 years ago.
 Later, it went through Phoenician, Greek, and Carthaginian periods.

-Over time the city loses relevance, the capital is moved to Faro, but it remains an important urban center in the Algarve and the country.
-It is currently a dynamic and active city, much at the expense of tourism and its numerous historical and natural points of interest.
-So let’s explore the best things to do in Lagos.
+Over time the city lost relevance, and the capital moved to Faro, but it remained an important urban center in the Algarve and the country.
+It is a dynamic and active city, much at the expense of tourism and its numerous historical and natural points of interest.
+Lagos is one of the best places to stay in the Algarve, so let’s explore the best things to do in Lagos.

 What to Visit in Lagos?
 12 activities not to be missed in Lagos

 Ponta da Piedade is one of the natural wonders of the Algarve, one of the most beautiful and most photographed natural landmarks in Portugal.
 These rock formations excavated by the sea are beautiful and create unique images.
 From the right angle, they look like animals, people, objects… and the intense colors of the rocks (yellow, ocher, red) contrast with the crystalline turquoise of the sea.

 For a complete perspective and to better understand how striking Ponta da Piedade is, we always advise you to visit it from two different angles, sea, and land.

 That way, we can go over the top, along the walkways and paths that take us to some spots of rare beauty.
 Admission is free, and with a short walk, you can visit viewpoints, use the ancient steps that descend to the sea, and walk along the footbridges along the coast.